 How To Remove Sharp Edges From Guitar Frets

 There are two ways to remove sharp edges from your guitar frets.
-The preferred method is to restore proper moisture to the wood of your guitar and have it expand.
+The preferred method is to restore proper moisture to the wood of your guitar neck and have it expand.
 The second way to fix fret sprout is to file them down and smooth them out.

 What Causes Sharp Frets?